 You may have a fever or feel generally unwell.

 Swelling is not reduced with elevation of the leg.

-A change in colour of your toes or coldness.
+A change in colour of your toes or coldness in the feet.

 The calf muscle in your lower leg of the treated foot swells or is painful.

-Your dressings are showing excessive amount of fresh blood.
+Your dressings are showing excessive amounts of fresh blood.